gimicze/firescript/README.md

 ```
 2. Save the file and restart the server.

-# Usage
+# Usage & Commands

 *Tutorial moved to [the wiki](https://github.com/gimicze/firescript/wiki).*

 # Known bugs
-- when a packet loss occurs, the fire might desynchronize, because the events weren't triggered on your client.
+*None!
+Feel free to open issue when you find any!*

 # Credits
 - Albo1125 and foregz - I borrowed some particles from their fire scripts.
 Thanks!